 A beautiful and delicately fashioned, yet sturdy, bracelet with a medal of Saint Benedict make this a wonderful devotional piece of jewelry.
 This bracelet is strong enough for everyday wear.
 Lobster clasp.
 The length is adjustable to 7 1/2 inches.
 The medal is 1/2 inch in diameter.
+Please add a note to your order if you want the size changed.
+Made by Sue Kouma Johnson.

 On the margin of the medal, encircling the figure of Benedict, are the Latin words: Eius in obitu nostro praesentia muniamur!
 (May we be strengthened by his presence in the hour of our death!).
 Benedictines have always regarded St. Benedict as a special patron of a happy death.
 He himself died in the chapel at Montecassino while standing with his arms raised up to heaven, supported by the brothers of the monastery, shortly after St. Benedict had received Holy Communion.